Kanoon

 Kanoon is a 1960 Indian Hindi-language courtroom drama film directed by B. R. Chopra.
-The film stars Rajendra Kumar, Nanda, Ashok Kumar, Mehmood, Shashikala, Jeevan and Om Prakash.
 The film presents a case against capital punishment, arguing that witnesses may be genuinely deceived, and their consequent inadvertently tendered false testimony may lead someone wrongly to be convicted and hanged.
+Kanoon stars Rajendra Kumar, Nanda, Ashok Kumar, Mehmood, Shashikala, Jeevan and Om Prakash.

 The film was a courtroom drama related with a murder case, where the judge's prospective son-in-law (Rajendra Kumar) is the defence lawyer in a case of murder, for which he suspects his would-be father-in-law.
 The film was the second songless Hindi talkie.
 The first one was Naujawan, made in 1937.

-The movie features an innovative Indo-Western ballet performance with instrumental music by great music director Salil Chowdhury.
+The movie features an innovative Indo-Western ballet performance with instrumental music by music director Salil Chowdhury.

-The movie has thematic similarities with the 1957 American film Witness for the Prosecution, itself based on the play of the same title by Agatha Christie.
+Kanoon has thematic similarities with the 1957 American film Witness for the Prosecution, itself based on an Agatha Christie play by Agatha Christie.
 More controversially, it has been noted that it wasn't submitted to the Oscars as India's official nomination considering that "the judges were afraid [Kanoon] would have been taken for an imitation of Witness for the Prosecution."